wulukewu/atcoder-statistics/README.md

 ## Customization

 - **Styling:** Modify the `web-page/style.css` file to customize the appearance of the HTML page.
-- **Data Source:** The script currently scrapes data from `https://kenkoooo.com/atcoder/#/table`.
-You can adapt the script to scrape data from a different source by modifying the Selenium code.
+- **Data Source:** The script currently fetches data from the AtCoder Problems API.
+You can modify the API endpoints in `main.py` if needed.
 - **Colors:** The colors for each difficulty are defined in the `color_codes` dictionary within the `main.py` file.
 Modify these values to use different colors.

 ## Troubleshooting

-- **Chrome Driver Issues:** Ensure that the Chrome Driver version is compatible with your Chrome browser version.
-Selenium should automatically download a compatible version, but you may need to manually download and configure the driver if you encounter issues.
+- **API Issues:** If you encounter issues with the API, check if the endpoints are still valid and accessible.
-- **Website Changes:** If the AtCoder Problems website changes its structure, the Selenium locators in `main.py` may need to be updated.
+- **Data Processing:** If the data structure from the API changes, you may need to update the data processing logic in `main.py`.

 ## License